dydra/http-api-tests/README.md

 Requests which conform to the terms of a SPARQL request described in the "SPARQL 1.1 Protocol" [recommendation](http://www.w3.org/TR/2013/REC-sparql11-protocol-20130321) are processed as SPARQL requests.
-The tests for this facility are present in the directory `
+The tests for this facility are present in the directories `sparql-protocol` and
+`extensions/sparql-protocol`.

 ## DYDRA account administration HTTP API